jbaldwin/libcappuccino/README.md

 ```

 ##### Insert, Update, Insert Or Update
-Each `Insert()` method on the various caches takes an optional parameter `Allow` that tells the cache
+Each `insert()` method on the various caches takes an optional parameter `allow` that tells the cache
 how the insert call should behave.
-By default this parameter is set to allow `INSERT_OR_UPDATE` on the
+By default this parameter is set to allow `insert_or_update` on the
 elements being inserted into the cache.
 This means if they do not exist in the cache they will be added
 and if they do exists the values will be udpated and any metadata like TTLs will be adjusted/reset.
 The
-caller can also specify this parameter as just `INSERT` to only allow the item to be added if it doesn't
+caller can also specify this parameter as just `insert` to only allow the item to be added if it doesn't
-already exist or as `UPDATE` to only change the item in the cahce if it already exists.
+already exist or as `update` to only change the item in the cahce if it already exists.

 ```C++
     #include <cappuccino/cappuccino.hpp>